You are here

 2007 — U.S. Secretary of State Condoleezza Rice sponsors the Summit on Global Aging in collaboration with NIA to call attention to challenges and opportunities worldwide from population aging.

-2008 — A Biology of Aging Summit convenes to review NIA's research portfolio, identify areas of opportunity, and facilitate formulation of comprehensive research plans for the future.
+2008 — NIA convenes a Biology of Aging Summit to review its research portfolio, identify areas of opportunity, and facilitate formulation of comprehensive research plans for the future.

-Longitudinal Study of Aging is developed to examine what factors preserve physical and cognitive Insights into the Determinants of Exceptional Aging and Longevity (IDEAL), a sub-study of the Baltimore function in late life and prevent disease and disability, in a small but growing segment of the aging population.
+Longitudinal Study of Aging is expanded to examine to include Insights into the Determinants of Exceptional Aging and Longevity (IDEAL).
+IDEAL is a sub-study of the Baltimore function in late life to prevent disease and disability in a small but growing segment of the aging population.

-2011 — NIA launches the Go4Life campaign to promote exercise and physical activity nationwide for people 50 and older, with public and private partners from a variety of aging, fitness, and provider organizations.
+2011 — NIA launches the Go4Life campaign with public and private partners from a variety of aging, fitness and provider organizations.
+The goal is to promote exercise and physical activity nationwide for people 50 and older.

 NIA and the Alzheimer’s Association lead an effort to update diagnostic guidelines for Alzheimer's disease to reflect the full spectrum of the disease, marking the first time in 27 years clinical and research criteria are changed.